Spencillian/averageCMUprospie/README.md

 # averageCMUprospie
-Want a funny charming young'in
+What a funny charming young'in